Position Type

 • S. Stefanović, P. Kuhlman, P. Calie, and J. Palmer.
 2007.
 Rapid evolution of plastid RNA polymerases in three unrelated flowering plant lineages.
 Platform talk at the joint annual meetings of the Botanical Society of America and the American Society for Plant Biologists.

 • P. Kuhlman and P. Calie.
 2006.
-Accelerated sequence evolution of the four proteins comprising the core complex of the bacterial-derived DNA-dependant RNA polymerase in the plant family Geraniaceae.
+Accelerated sequence evolution of the four proteins comprising the core complex of the bacterial-derived DNA-dependent RNA polymerase in the plant family Geraniaceae.
 Poster presentation at the National IDeA Symposium of Biomedical Research Excellence.

 • S. Hoskins, J. Hogan, D. Bautista, P. Kuhlman and P. Calie.
 2004.
 Modeling studies suggest that the accelerated sequence evolution in the a-subunit of the Geraniaceae DNA-dependant RNA polymerase is accompanied by a high level of conservation of secondary structure.
 Poster presentation at the annual meeting of the American Society of Plant Biologists.